Nicole King

 Nicole King is a professor in the Department of American Studies, an affiliate professor in the Language, Literacy, and Culture doctoral program, and co-director of the Orser Center for Public Humanities at UMBC.

 King’s research focuses on issues of place, power, and the tensions between historic preservation and economic development.
 Her first book Sombreros and Motorcycles in a Newer South: The Politics of Aesthetics in South Carolina’s Tourism Industry explores the issue of desegregation and the rise of the tourism industry in the U.S. South.
 She is a co-editor of the book Baltimore Revisited: Stories of Inequality and Resistance in a U.S. City and co-founder of the Baltimore Traces: Communities in Transition public humanities project.
 She has published articles in the Journal of Urban History, Urban Affairs Review, and Journal of Higher Education Outreach and Engagement as well as media outlets such as Newsweek, the Baltimore City Paper, and the Baltimore Beat.
 She has worked on developing non-extractive methods for university and community partnerships through the Baltimore Field School and serves as researcher for Organize Poppleton, a collective fighting to end displacement, preserve Black history, and stop the abuse of eminent domain law in Baltimore.
 Her work with Poppleton residents on the A Place Called Poppleton project shifted from a cultural documentation project to a collective narrative investigation that fought to save a block of homes in West Baltimore from being taken by eminent domain and demolished by the City of Baltimore for a misguided and long-stalled private redevelopment project.
 This work received the Outstanding Work in Preservation Award from Baltimore Heritage in 2022 and the Crystal Eagle Award, from a national group of eminent domain lawyers, and the Community Partnership Award from Economic Action Maryland in 2023.
-Her article, “A Place Called Poppleton: Investigating the Slow Violence of Redevelopment in West Baltimore,” is forthcoming in the Journal of Urban History.
+Her article, “A Place Called Poppleton: Investigating the Slow Violence of Redevelopment in West Baltimore,” was published in the Journal of Urban History in 2025.
 King is currently working on a book project, The Ungentrifiable City: Resisting the Developer Delusion on Baltimore’s Westside, 1975-2025.

 Education